 The SAT is an admission test accepted by all U.S. colleges, and the College Board has programs to encourage all students to take advantage of higher education.
 Income-eligible SAT takers receive college application fee waivers and all students can opt for Student Search Service® to receive free information about admission and financial aid from colleges, universities, and scholarship programs.

-2. Make a study schedule: Making a study schedule helps you to decide how much time you need to prepare for the SAT.
-Try to adopt a study schedule that is consistent; such as if you think you need a 40 hrs study and have 10 weeks to take the SAT then plan a study schedule of 4 hours a week for 10 weeks.
+Making a study schedule for SAT helps you to decide how much time you need to prepare for the SAT.
+Try to adopt a study schedule that is consistent; such as if you think you need 40 hrs of study and have 10 weeks to take the SAT, then plan a study schedule of 4 hours a week for 10 weeks.
 Having a planned schedule helps you stay motivated to achieve your target score.

 - Enhanced Productivity– Having a study plan will help you to avoid procrastination enabling you to memorize effectively.